Vågan Municipality: History and economy

 Kabelvåg is the oldest fishing village in Lofoten, where King Øystein built the first fishing shacks in the early 12th century.
 The Lofoten Cathedral, built in 1898, seats 1,200 people, and used to be filled to the last seat during the Lofoten fishing in the winter.

 Henningsvær has a picturesque situation on several islands, and is today more important for fishing.
 Svolvær is the municipal centre, and has an impressive number of artists' studios and galleries.
 In addition to the cod fisheries, salmon fish farming and tourism are economically important in Vågan.

 Transportation

 The islands that make up Vågan are connected by several different bridges.
-The European route E10 highway connects the neighboring municipality of Vestvågøy to Vågan (Gimsøya island) by the Sundklakkstraumen Bridge.
-Gimsøya island connects to Austvågøya island by the Gimsøystraumen Bridge.
+The European route E10 highway connects the neighboring Vestvågøy Municipality to Vågan Municipality (Gimsøya island) by the Sundklakkstraumen Bridge.
+Gimsøya island then connects to Austvågøya island by the Gimsøystraumen Bridge.
 The islands of Henningsvær are connected to Austvågøya by the Henningsvær Bridges.
 The rest of the small islands are only accessible by boats and ferries.
 In the town of Svolvær, the Svinøy Bridge connects the main part of town to the island of Svinøya.
 Svolvær Airport, Helle is located just east of the town of Svolvær.